Kiyoshi364/websemantica/docs/main.typ

-using unordered lists of triples, a non-production-ready turtle parser implementation, and some tests cases for both.
+using unordered lists of triples, a non-production-ready turtle parser implementation, and some tests cases for both which run in Scryer Prolog.
 All the code is available
 at the repository
 #repo.